hashicorp-forge/terraform-provider-enos/README.md

 }
 ```

+# Resources

+The provider provides the following resources.

 # enos_file
 The enos file resource is capable of copying a local file to a remote destination
 over an SSH transport.